kimolas/PDF-Margin-Enhancer/README.md

 3. `pdfium.js` (Emscripten glue code for PDFium)
 4. `pdfium.wasm` (Compiled WebAssembly module)

 **Note:** You must obtain a compatible build of `pdfium.js` and `pdfium.wasm`.
 This project is designed to work with standard Emscripten builds of PDFium.
-The binaries in this repo were downloaded [here](https://github.com/bblanchon/pdfium-binaries?tab=readme-ov-file).
+The binaries in this repo were downloaded from the [pdfium-binaries repo](https://github.com/bblanchon/pdfium-binaries?tab=readme-ov-file).

 ## Installation & Usage